Vindobona (train): EuroCity

 After the Revolutions of 1989 and the fall of the Iron Curtain, the railway connection gained new significance.
 A EuroCity (EC) service from Hamburg to Prague was already inaugurated in 1992 and in the following year, the Vindobona train also became categorised as EC 172/173.
 The DR operations were taken over by Deutsche Bahn AG by 1994.
 With the opening of Berlin Hauptbahnhof on 28 May 2006, trains passed through Berlin via the new North–South mainline.
 As of 2010, trains ran 1469 km from Villach Hauptbahnhof to Hamburg-Altona via Klagenfurt, Vienna, Brno, Prague, Dresden and Berlin in about 16 hours.

 As of 14 December 2014, the EC 172/173 Vindobona was replaced by the EC 172/173 Porta Bohemica from Hamburg-Altona to Budapest Keleti, connecting in Prague hlavní nádraží to a Railjet train service via the newly built Wien Hauptbahnhof to Graz Hauptbahnhof and vice versa.
 Since December 2018 there is a daily direct DB Intercity Express high-speed train (ICE 92/93 Berolina) from Berlin to Vienna via Erfurt, Nuremberg and Linz, as well as a ÖBB Nightjet train with sleeping car (NJ 456/457) via Wrocław, Bohumín and Břeclav.
+Since December 2023, the Nightjet services run via Prague, and not via Poland.
 The name Vindobona has then been reused for the Railjet line connecting Prague, Vienna and Graz (RJ 256/257).
-After delays due to the COVID-19 pandemic, this route has been extended to Berlin from 14 June 2020; thus, the historic train connection is reestablished.
+After delays due to the COVID-19 pandemic, this route has been extended to Berlin from 14 June 2020; thus, the historic train connection is reestablished, later operating in parallel with a more northerly train connection which runs from Copenhagen via Hamburg and Berlin to Prague.